 Straight men catfish lesbians on dating apps, pretending to be hot girls.
 They do this to make the girl fall for him to where he can show the lesbian that she actually fell for a guy and hopefully change her sexuality.
 However, the lesbian will probably not change her sexuality because she knows she is only into girls, not guys.

 Someone will message you saying sweet things to you, then tell you how much they love you and want to be with you within a matter of weeks.
 Once you fall for them and they establish your trust, they start asking for money for small things, and then gradually ask for money to fund expensive emergencies.
-They usually work overseas as an excuse as to why they can’t meet you in person or FaceTime you.
+They have usually stolen someone’s pictures, pretending to be someone else.
+They also work overseas as an excuse as to why they can’t meet you in person or FaceTime you.

 Straight people who are against the LGBT community have sometimes used dating apps as tracking locators to find out where people who are LGBT live.
 Once they find these certain individuals, they beat them up just for being themselves.
 There are even countries such as Russia, Egypt, and South Africa that have law enforcement that use dating apps to track LGBT individuals to arrest them.